 To proactively address the needs of the public we serve in an efficient and effective manner to enhance the quality of life for the citizens.

-The Rice County Board of Commissioners consists of five commissioners elected from five districts in the County.
-All commissioners serve overlapping four-year terms of office.
-Each member of the board serves on various committees.
+The Rice County Board of Commissioners consists of five commissioners, one elected from each of the five districts.
+Commissioners serve overlapping four-year terms of office.
+Each member of the board also serves on various committees and subcommittees.

-The Board appoints the County Administrator who is the chief executive officer of the County.
-The Administrator is responsible for the administration of Board policy and for the management of the various County departments.
+The board appoints the county administrator who is the chief executive officer of the county.
+The administrator is responsible for administering board policy and for the management of the various county departments.

 The County's functions and employees are divided among 16 departments.
-Four of these departments - Attorney, Property Tax & Elections, Recorder and Sheriff - are headed by members who are elected to office.
+Two of these departments -- Attorney and Sheriff -- are headed by elected officials.
 The remaining department heads are appointed by the County Board.

-The County provides a full range of services.
-These services include:
+Rice County provides a full range of services, including

 - Economic development